pen-lang/pen/doc/src/advanced-features/ffi.md

 > Caveat: You can import foreign functions that might make side effects only in [system packages](system-injection.md#system-packages).
 See also [System injection](system-injection.md).

-You can import functions in foreign languages using [foreign import statements](/references/language/syntax.md#foreign-import-statement) which specify the functions' calling convention, names and types.
+You can import functions in foreign languages using [foreign import statements](/references/language/syntax.md#foreign-import-statement).
+The statements specify the foreign functions' calling convention, names and types.
 Then, the functions are available under the names.

 ```pen
 import foreign "c" foo \(number, number) number